TimB87/crux-libreoffice/README.md

   * also allow scripts to be run or watch out for scripts you need to run (eg. when installing mysql)
 2. what else to check?
   * *your first build?*
-    * install python3 first and issue those commands afterwards (CRUX 3.4 as a basis):
+    * install python3 first and issue those commands afterwards (CRUX 3.5 as a basis):
-    * `ln -s /usr/include/python3.6m /usr/include/python3.6` `ln -s /usr/include/python3.6m /usr/include/python3` `ln -s /usr/lib/pkgconfig/python-3.6.pc /usr/lib/pkgconfig/python3.pc`
+    * `ln -s /usr/include/python3.7m /usr/include/python3.7` `ln -s /usr/include/python3.7m /usr/include/python3` `ln -s /usr/lib/pkgconfig/python-3.7.pc /usr/lib/pkgconfig/python3.pc`
     * the reason for that is that libixion and py3boost will fail to find python3 without them and the build will fail
   * *not your first build?*
-    * if you have harfbuzz installed (prt-get isinst harfbuzz) already, you need to rebuild it with graphite2 support
+    * if you have harfbuzz installed `prt-get isinst harfbuzz` already, you need to rebuild it with graphite2 support
     * `prt-get depinst ragel graphite2 && prt-get update -fr harfbuzz`
 3. `prt-get depinst libreoffice`
 4. ???